MySmile/mysmile/docs/source/REST API/Resources/Content.rst

 Content
 -------

-That resource return content of current page by slug or list of available contents.
+That resource returns content of current page by slug or list of available contents.

 .. list-table::
     :widths: 15 15 40